Series like The Killing that are Streaming on Netflix

 Lie to Me is another American crime drama television series that explores the minds of criminals rather than the crimes themselves.
 Dr. Cal Lightman (Tim Roth) and his colleagues in The Lightman Group attempt to reach the truth through applied psychology, interpreting microexpressions through the Facial Action Coding System and body language.
 A bit heavy?
 Not really.
 This is an intelligent show that will get you hooked from the start.

 Boss is an American political drama television series that follows Tom Kane, the Mayor of Chicago, who has recently been diagnosed with dementia.
 Determined to remain in charge, Kane conceals the disease from everyone around him except his own doctor and those around Kane are too busy with their own lives to notice anything unusual.
-Since we loved Kelsey Grammer in bothe Cheers and Frazier we had to include this excellent series.
-His move from comedy to drama is emmaculate.
+Since we loved Kelsey Grammer in both Cheers and Frazier we had to include this excellent series.
+His move from comedy to drama is immaculate.